OctopusDeploy/blog/blog/2019-09/databases-with-blue-green-deployments/index.md

 - While the updated code and database is being verified on `Blue` users will be adding and updating records in the customer table using the code on `Green`.
 Those changes could be made while the backfill script is running or after the backfill script finishes.
 To pick up those new changes the backfill script will need to be rerun.
 - With this being a SPA App, the JavaScript won't know when `Blue` becomes live and `Green` becomes inactive.
 The JavaScript is stored in the user's browser.
 Users using the application when `Blue` becomes live will be sending API requests with only the fields for `CustomerFirstName` and `CustomerLastName`.
 The `CustomerFullName` field will not be sent in during this time.
 It could take anywhere from one minute to several days before users start requesting updated JavaScript files from the server.

-The first stab at the blue-green deployment process for this change would look like:
+The first stab at the blue/green deployment process for this change would look like:

 1. Run the script to add the column `CustomerFullName`.
 2. Run the backfill script to populate `CustomerFullName`.